PayU-EMEA/plugin_prestashop/README.md

 PayU account is a web application designed as an e-wallet for shoppers willing to open an account, define their payment options, see their purchase history, and manage personal profiles.

-**Note:** This is an alpha release and we are still working on plugin improvements.

 ## Table of Contents

 <!--topic urls:-->

 [3]: #configuration
 [3.1]: #business-area